DUT-Info-Montreuil/SAE_5.A-Courroux/README.md

 ### 3. Change Passwords

-*It is strongly advised to change the default passwords in the Docker Compose file (docker-compose.yml).
+*It is strongly advised to change the default passwords in the Docker Compose file (docker-compose.yml)and in the DockerFile located in courroux-sme.
 Replace "root" with a secure password of your choice.*

  >
 > Open docker-compose.yml and update the MYSQL_USER, MYSQL_PASSWORD and MYSQL_ROOT_PASSWORD values under the db service.
+ >
+> Open DockerFile and update de root value in the DATABASE_URL.
  >

 ### 4. Run the deploy.sh script